 Adult Ethics Committee

 The Ethics Committee at Yale-New Haven Hospital provides consultation on individual cases where ethical issues have been raised.
-This committee is chaired by Mark Siegel, MD, Associate Professor of Medicine (Pulmonary), and Rev. Susan L. Asher, MDiv, Director, Religious Ministries, Yale-New Haven Hospital.
+This committee is co-chaired by Rev. Susan L. Asher, MDiv, Director, Religious Ministries, Yale-New Haven Hospital, and Ernest Moritz, MD, Associate Clinical Professor of Medicine.
 Patients and families are offered guidance regarding the right to receive or refuse treatment; patient rights and responsibilities; advance directives; families’ wishes; and privacy concerns.
-To request a consultation with the Ethics Committee, contact the Department of Religious Ministries at 203.688.2151.
+To request a consultation with the Ethics Committee, contact the Department of Spiritual Care at 203.789-3299.

 Yale Pediatrics Ethics Program